 Students’ progress and attendance can be monitored by parents/guardians on the College intranet.
 Parents are able to access the latest reports, marks and attendance records for their son or daughter through the Parent-Portal.

-The College values applications from students of all abilities, including those with special needs.
-Please advise us if you have learning difficulties or if you require exam access arrangements.
-Our SEND trained co-ordinator works closely with staff in order to tailor provision as well as with independent educational psychologists to assess students’ individuals learning needs, especially if they require additional time in examinations.
-The College places great emphasis on SEND and works closely with parents to ensure that students secure the best possible learning environment for making progress.
+The College values applications from students of all abilities, including those with special educational needs.
+The college will make reasonable adjustments to accommodate the physical needs of less-abled students.
+Please advise us if you have learning difficulties, social-emotional-mental health issues or if you require exam access arrangements.
+Our SENCo and SEMH lead work closely with staff in order to tailor provision as well as with independent educational psychologists and counsellors to assess students’ individuals learning needs, especially if they require additional time in examinations or experience exam anxiety disorders.
+The College places great emphasis on SEND and SEMH and works closely with parents to ensure that students secure the best possible learning environment for making progress.
+For more information please see our SEMH and SEND information report and policies.

 Gifted and Talented students